yachty66/pantheon/README.md

 - [ ] get all addresses from coop houses in SF and add them
 - [ ] make embedding of the YC data
 - [ ] check how someone could use the map on his phone in google maps
+- [ ] add chatgpt like interface to the map which makes it possible to talk to the data for example
+- [ ] make a website, call it pantheon and embedd the google maps there and below option for certain pricing